monikase/Data-Analytics-Projects/10-AB Testing/AB Analysis.md

 - Medium market size occupies the most among all three promotion groups, while the small market size occupies the least.
 - Promotion 3 leads with its' 18% sales coming from the medium market, Promotion 1 leads in large market (14.38%).

-Deal with Outliers and Setting the equal sample proportion:
+**Deal with Outliers and set equal sample proportion:**
 - After analyzing dataset outliers were found: Promotion 1(7), Promotion 2(6), Promotion 3(5).
-Therefore the sample size = 36 per each promotion group.
+Therefore the sample size reduced (from 43-47) to 36 per each promotion group.

 </br>